TomBraudo/S-Emulator/readme.txt

     - currentCommandIndex: instruction pointer.
     - cyclesCount: cumulative cost.
     - done: termination flag used by EXIT jumps.
-    - labelToIndex: the resolved label table used for branching.
+    - labelToIndex: the resolved label table used for jumps.
 - ProgramResult
   - Immutable value returned at the end with:
     - cycles: total cycles consumed.